General Applicant Information

 Summer Undergraduate Research Opportunities

 Recent graduates are pursuing academic careers in pharmacological research as well as pursuing drug development at academic medical centers and in the pharmaceutical/biotechnology industry.
-Click here to see some recent alumni.
+See training outcomes of our NIGMS program.

 Boston, Cambridge, and the surrounding area provide one of the greatest concentrations of intellectual, cultural, and recreational resources in the United States.
 Boston University itself has superb athletic and recreational facilities as well as many student groups and activities that are open to all graduate students.

 The University and Medical Center